Hollywood Education Institute

 The acceptable indications of attendance in a course can include:

-• The students showing participation in an online/hybrid study group that is assigned by the institution
+• Students participate in an online/hybrid study group that is assigned by the institution.
+Students in a discussion forum participate in an online/hybrid discussion about academic matters.

 What does not sufficiently indicate attendance?